 In this program, you will gain skills and knowledge needed to work in the scientific and technical areas that include:

-- A high mechanical aptitude, creativity and good observational skills
+- A high practical aptitude, creativity and good observational skills

 - Problem solving and independent thinking with strong analytical skills

-- Detail oriented, a desire to learn new skills, acceptance of responsibility and wanting to be a member of a scientific team
+- Detail oriented, a committed to learn new skills, acceptance of responsibility and desire to be a member of a scientific team

 Why you should choose Delta